Lebanon protesters block roads to keep revolt alive - Journal du Cameroun

 Lebanese demonstrators set up barricades and parked cars across key roads Monday to protest corruption and press their demands for a radical overhaul of their country’s sectarian political system.

-Defying pleas from Lebanon’s top leaders, protesters sought to keep the country on lockdown by cutting off some of the main thoroughfares, including the main north-south highway.
+Defying pleas from Lebanon’s top leaders, protesters sought to keep the country on lockdown for a 12th consecutive day by cutting off some of the main thoroughfares, including the main north-south highway.

+Their unprecedented mobilisation — sparked by a proposed tax on voice calls via messaging apps on October 17 — has quickly morphed into a massive grassroots push to drive out a political elite which has remained virtually unchanged in three decades.

+“If the corrupt ruling class doesn’t feel like the country is crippled we will not see any results,” said 21-year-old Ali who was among a group of demonstrators blocking a key road in the capital on Monday morning.

-A poster urging motorists to block roads with their cars started circulating on social media on Sunday.
+A poster urging motorists to block roads with their cars started circulating on social media on Sunday night.

-By Monday morning, some major routes were closed off by hundreds of angle-parked vehicles, others by groups of protesters sitting on the road.
+By the next day, some major routes were closed off by hundreds of angle-parked vehicles, others by groups of protesters sitting on the road.

-The Lebanese security forces had been expected to make a new attempt at reopening the roads as the country faced more paralysis after 11 days of paralysis.
+The Lebanese security forces had been expected to make a new attempt at reopening the roads as the country faced more paralysis.

 The army and the country’s top security agencies had agreed at the weekend to a military-led plan to clear roadblocks, but their efforts have been met with resistance from demonstrators.

+So far, the unprecedented protest movement has been relatively incident-free, despite tensions with the armed forces and attempts by party loyalists to stage counter-demonstrations.

+In one of the most serious incidents, the army opened fire on Friday to confront a group of protesters blocking a road in the northern city of Tripoli, wounding at least six people.

-On Sunday, tens of thousands of protesters joined hands nationwide to form a 170-kilometre (105-mile) human chain stretching from Tripoli in the north to Tyre in the south.
+On Sunday, tens of thousands of protesters joined hands nationwide to form a 170-kilometre (105-mile) human chain stretching from Tripoli to Tyre in the south.

 The event drew Lebanese of all ages and backgrounds, many of them draped in the national cedar flag.